SolidLabResearch/solid-web-app-template/README.md

 7. Log in with the WebID <http://localhost:3000/example/profile/card#me>.
 8. Click the button "Show book wish list (private)" to view a private list of books on the pod at <http://localhost:3000/example/favourite-books>.

+## Pod data

+You find the initial pod data in the folder `initial-pod-data`.
+It has two resources:
+- `favourite-books`: this list contains the favourite books of the user.
+   This list is private. only the user has read, write, and control access.
+   This is specified in `favourite-books.acl`.
+- `wish-list`: this list contains the wish list of book of the user.
+   This list is public: everybody can read the list, but only the user can write and control it.
+   This is specified in `wish-list.acl`.

+You find the shape to which the above two resources adhere in `shapes/book-list.ttl`.

 ## License